-On January 11, 2021, the Company entered into certain agreements with Uber Technologies, Inc. ("Uber"), under which it acquired Uber Elevate, Inc ("Uber Elevate"), a portion of Uber's business dedicated to development of aerial ridesharing.
+On January 11, 2021, we entered into certain agreements with Uber Technologies, Inc. ("Uber"), under which we acquired Uber Elevate, Inc. ("Uber Elevate"), a portion of Uber's business dedicated to development of aerial ridesharing.
 In connection with the acquisition, the Company issued Uber a Convertible Promissory Note ("Uber CPN") and entered into a collaboration agreement (the "Uber Agreement").